P51D Mustang Mk. III by M. Cel (http://hangar.openvsp.org/vspfiles/420)

 The length unit is not part of the STL format.
 If it is known, select the length unit with which the file was written, otherwise select a large unit, typically meters.
 The model may be scaled down at a later stage if necessary.

 Reading for instance in millimeters a file written in meters will lead to a model of very small size.
 In the case illustrated in the image above, the size of the imported model is 1.5 mm.
-This may cause an issue when flow5 builds the mesh from the triangles, as vertices with low y-position will be forced in the x-z plane to ensure symmetry.
-In such a case, it is preferable to restart the import process using meters.
+Triangles will have a very small area which could cause issues when scaling up the model.
+In such a case, it is recommended to restart the import process using meters.

 The only check made during the import process is the verification and eventual correction of the triangles' orientation.

-Once imported successfully, the program will show the plane edit dialog box, as illustrated below.
+Once imported successfully, the program will show the plane editor, as illustrated below.

 Use the interface inside the red circle to define the reference area, chord length and span length.

 The T.E. panels must be identified to meet the following constraints:

 flow5 will identify as T.E. panels any pair of connected triangular panels such that the angle between their opposite normals is less than the specified angle.

 In the 3d view controls, de-select "Surfaces" and activate "Panels".

 Specify a value for the T.E. angle.
 Start preferably with a small max. value such as 5 to 10°, and increase it progressively.